 Global harmonization of GLP standards

 The FDA and EMA (European Medicines Agency) play pivotal roles in regulating and ensuring compliance with GLP standards.
-These regulatory agencies provide guidelines and frameworks that research laboratories must adhere to.
-Their scope extends to conducting non-clinical safety tests for pharmaceuticals, ensuring the quality, reliability, and integrity of medicinal products developed for human or animal health.
+These regulatory agencies create rules and guidelines that research labs must follow.
+They oversee non-clinical safety tests for medicines to ensure that the products are of high quality, reliable, and trustworthy for use in both human and animal health.

 Both the FDA and EMA emphasize the importance of GLP in maintaining patient safety, data reliability, and ethical standards throughout the various phases of the clinical trial process.
 They mandate GLP compliance for studies on animal health products, overdosage studies, safety studies in the target species, and more.